 “These are stressful times.
 Half of Americans say their mental health has been affected by the pandemic.
 When you add racial injustices and a recession into the equation, a mental health crisis is imminent.”Stephen Etkind, telemedicine provider with First Stop Health

-To that end, Forbes noted that nearly six times as many employers have reported increased mental health issues among employees since the pandemic began.
+Forbes noted that nearly six times as many employers have reported increased mental health issues among employees since the pandemic began.
 Clearly, this growing problem is one that employers can’t afford to ignore.

-Recently, mind/body health company All Points North conducted a survey of 1,000 individuals.
+Mind/body health company All Points North conducted a survey of 1,000 individuals.
 They found that, since the onset of the pandemic, 36% of respondents reported experiencing more anxiety, 32% were suffering more panic attacks and 27% reported greater depression—with more than 30% saying that they regularly battled stress and anxiety.
-Similarly, a recent report from Indeed found that 52% of all workers were feeling burned out, up more than 9% from a pre-COVID survey.
+Similarly, a report from Indeed found that 52% of all workers were feeling burned out, up more than 9% from a pre-COVID survey.

 According to the 2022 State of Workplace Mental Health report by Lyra Health, working parents and other caregivers are more likely to face mental health challenges; nearly 90% of caregivers surveyed said they had experienced at least one mental health challenge in the last year and were more likely to experience worsening mental health.
-Moreover, Mental Health America estimates that depression costs the U.S. $51 billion in absenteeism and lost productivity alone, and Gallup data backs up this theory: Gallup found that burned-out employees were 63% more likely to take a sick day and more than twice as likely to be actively looking for a different job.
+Moreover, Mental Health America estimates that depression costs the U.S. $51 billion in absenteeism and lost productivity alone, and Gallup data backs up this theory, finding that burned-out employees were 63% more likely to take a sick day and more than twice as likely to be actively looking for a different job.

 However, just as employee mental health is not a new concern, it’s also not one that will vanish anytime soon.
 As such, it’s essential for employers to recognize and prioritize the psychological safety of their employees, just as they protect employees’ physical safety.
 But, how do employers prioritize mental health in order to retain employees and give themselves a competitive advantage?
 Let’s start by taking a closer look at worker expectations.